Long long ago, in a village in Northern India, there was an old lady by name Kumati. Kumati had a daughter-in-law by name Sumati.

 “Go to Swarna Dweep, go to Swarna Dweep!”
 Kumati yelled.

-The shocked rakshasis looked down to see from where the sound was coming and were aghast to find a human being peering at them from the hollow.
+The shocked rakshasis looked down to see from where the sound was coming and were surprised to find a human being peering at them from the hollow.

 “Who are you?
 And what business do you have to take shelter in our home?” roared one of them as she hung down from the branch upside down and brought her face near the hollow of the tree.
 The tree was flying at a slow pace.